jwtly10/go-dotfiles/dotfiles/templates/README.md

 go-dotfiles sync
 ```

+This generates symlinks to the files in `~/.dotfiles/` to your home directory.
+Configuration files should be managed directly with the dotfiles directory, and `go-dotfiles sync` should be run to update your home directory with the latest changes.

 ## 📦 Adding new configuration

 Any new dotfile should be added to `~/.dotfiles/` as a mirror of `~`